Associated Dry Goods

-Associated Dry Goods Corporation (ADG) was a chain of department stores that merged with May Department Stores in 1986.
+Associated Dry Goods Corporation (ADG) was a chain of department stores that was acquired by The May Department Stores Company in 1986.
 It was founded in 1916 as an association of independent stores called American Dry Goods, based in New York City.

 History

 The chain began when Henry Siegel, who had founded department store Siegel, Cooper & Co. in Chicago, obtained financing from Goldman Sachs for a store in New York City in the early twentieth century.
 Though Siegel failed in his endeavor, the remnants of the chain were merged with John Claflin's stores H.B.
 Claflin & Company, along with Lord & Taylor, Stewart & Co., Hengerer's, and J. N. Adam & Co. (with financing from J. P. Morgan & Company), to create Associated Dry Goods.
 Other stores were spun off to Mercantile Stores Co.

 Throughout the 1950s, 1960s, and 1970s, ADG expanded through a series of acquisitions.
 In the 1970s, they created a new St. Petersburg, Florida-based department store, Robinson's of Florida.
 ADG was best known for its upscale New York City based Lord & Taylor division, with over 84 locations across the country.
 Lord & Taylor was ADG's largest and most profitable division.